 Her writing has appeared in numerous magazines and anthologies including Best American Poetry, Post-It Note Diaries, Yes Is The Answer, The Speed Chronicles, and the Outlaw Bible of American Literature.
 Her voiceover work has been heard at Metropolitan Museum of Art, SF MOMA, and the Oakland Museum, as well as in Craig Baldwin’s cult film Spectres of the Spectrum.

 In 2002, she created the Porchlight Storytelling Series with Arline Klatte, a storytelling show for non-pro storytellers in San Francisco.
 The series is now in its 15th year and has featured hundreds of storytellers.

 She has conducted onstage interviews with writers and actors, including Dave Eggers, Mary Roach, Amy Sedaris, Elijah Wood, Evan Rachel Wood, and Zoe Saldana, for City Arts and Lectures, Litquake, SF International Film Fest and the SF Sketchfest.
 Performing excerpts of her writing, she has opened for Neil Young, Allen Ginsberg, Lydia Lunch, Exene Cervenka, and a lot of bands, too numerous and mostly obscure to name.
-She has been a guest on Talk of the Nation, This American Life, The California Report, the Rachael Ray Show and a bunch of podcasts.
+She has been appeared on Talk of the Nation, This American Life, The California Report, the Rachael Ray Show and a bunch of podcasts.